---

 *From [Theory Delta](https://theorydelta.com) | Published 2026-02-27*

-Microsoft GraphRAG presents itself as a graph-based RAG system for multi-hop reasoning over large corpora.
-LangGraph documents conditional edge routing via Python dict literals as the standard pattern for agent routing logic.
-Haystack documents `max_agent_steps` as a safety limit that terminates runaway agents gracefully.
+GraphRAG is a graph-based RAG system designed for multi-hop reasoning over large corpora — entity relationships should be faithfully represented.
+LangGraph's conditional edge routing via Python dict literals is the documented standard pattern for agent routing logic.
+Haystack's `max_agent_steps` is documented as a graceful safety limit that terminates runaway agents cleanly.

 ## What actually happens

-**GraphRAG merges entities with the same name, regardless of type.** [Issue #1718](https://github.com/microsoft/graphrag/issues/1718), marked fatal, documents that entities with identical names but different semantic types — "Python" as a programming language and "Python" as a snake, for example — are merged into a single graph node during indexing.
+**GraphRAG merges entities with the same name regardless of type — permanently corrupting multi-hop reasoning.** [Issue #1718](https://github.com/microsoft/graphrap/issues/1718), marked fatal, documents that entities with identical names but different semantic types — "Python" the programming language and "Python" the snake — are merged into a single graph node during indexing.
 Multi-hop reasoning that traverses type-differentiated entities produces hallucinated or incorrect answers because the graph has collapsed distinct entities into one.
-The fix is deduplication by `(name, type)` tuple, not name alone.
 No shipped fix exists as of Feb 2026.
-Builders using GraphRAG on domains with same-name, different-type entities (technical documentation with homonyms, biological/taxonomic data, legal entity names) cannot rely on multi-hop reasoning results until this is resolved.

 Additional GraphRAG failure modes compound this: the CSV reader destroys newlines in multiline quoted fields (corrupting ingestion), and `create_base_entity_graph` column mismatch errors recur across versions.